Ask Experts Questions for FREE Help!

 More personal insults?
 You didn’t learn the first time I kicked your butt?
 You want more of me?
 Ok!

 You think insulting me is going to garner respect for you?
 You just don't get it.
 You're just unhappy that you got busted by the site managers for trying to sell your rag.
-But, the rules.....
+But, the rules...
 Oh, yeah, those darn rules.
 And, like most cops, you don't think they apply to you.

 Well, guess what, Dude - rules do count, This isn't the precinct house.
 This isn't the prison guard break room.
 This is the real world where we actually hold our officers to a higher standard.
 You got caught cheating, and all you can do is snivel about it.
 These aren't tough rules, either.
 There are only 7 of 'em.

-So, what do you do to your probationers who continued to deny they did anything wrong- kinda like you're doing?
+So, what do you do to your probationers who continued to deny they did anything wrong- kind of like you're doing?
 Isn't it good to admit that you've done wrong when you get caught?
 So, instead of admitting your mistake, and moving on, you denigrate me, as though I had something to do with your being a cheater.
 Nope, you did that all by yourself.

 excon